alttch/bma-info/eva3/integrations/cctv.rst

     /pvt?k=APIKEY&f=camera1/*.jpg&c=newest&ic=resize:640x400:90:jpeg&nocache=RANDOM

-If you use :ref:`js_framework` or ready-made HMI application, parameter *k=APIKEY* is not required.
+If you are using :doc:`/eva-js-framework/index` or ready-made HMI application, the parameter *k=APIKEY* is not required.
 Parameter *nocache* should always be present to let JavaScript reload image into web browser.

 Image in local network
 ======================